Some trips are so smooth it feels like I've cheated. This trip to Ecuador was one of those.

 I first visited Ecuador in 2001 and worked with Tim Connelly and Derek Elliot for the American Alpine Institute.
 Our local guide was Santiago Quinteros, a very psyched climber.
 He soloed this rock face on Cotapaxi called the Yanasacha (Quechua for large black rock).
 I'm glad Santiago is still alive.

 One more 6,000-foot step to the base.

 Thanks for an incredible trip Glenn and James!
-I'm stoked to climb with you again soon!
+I can't wait to climb with you again soon!